dbwebb-se/databas/README.md

 The file `docker-compose.yaml` contains containers for the latest versions of `mysql` and `mariadb`.

-You start them like this.
+You start them like this (perhaps add the option `-d` to run in the background).

 ```
 docker-compose up mysql